-Each risk also has a committee lead, based on the subject area.
+Each risk also has a lead committee, based on the subject area.
 The lead committee would be one of the 5 principal NED-led Committees to which the Board delegates aspects of its remit.
 The Committees are responsible for scrutinising in detail the risks that have been allocated to them - including the adequacy and effectiveness of the controls, and the strength of the assurances.
 They also help ensure that the actions to fill any gaps are the right ones and that they are being delivered.
-Both the Board as a whole and each of the Committees play an important "horizon scanning" role in suggesting other possible BAF risks, based on their knowledge of challenges in the wider environment.
+Both the Board as a whole and each of the Committees play an important "horizon scanning" role in suggesting other possible BAF risks, based on current and future pressures on the hospital and the health and care sector, and their knowledge of challenges in the wider environment.